 Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

-Last updated: May 2026
+Last reviewed: June 2026

-Choosing the right Paris metro ticket can be confusing, especially with options like single tickets, carnet packs, Navigo cards, and tourist passes.
+Choosing the right Paris metro ticket can be confusing, especially with options like single tickets, Navigo cards, and tourist passes.
 The best choice depends on how long you stay, how often you use public transport, and whether you need airport travel included.

 In this guide, you’ll find a simple comparison of all major Paris transport tickets, including prices, validity, and our recommendations for tourists.